deveel/deveel.webhooks/README.md

 * [Microsoft's ASP.NET Webhooks](https://github.com/aspnet/WebHooks) project was archived and moved back to the [Microsoft ASP Labs](https://github.com/aspnet/AspLabs/tree/main/src/WebHooks) (that has no visibility on its release), aiming one day to provide compatibility with .NET Core (which eventually evolved, becoming LTS)
 * Both Microsoft's projects (the _legacy_ and the _experimental_ ones) are not compatible with the latest .NET stacks (_.NET 5_ / _.NET 6_)
-* Microsoft's _experimental_ projects never implemented any capability of handling subscriptions, and eventually removing also the _sender_ capability, focusing exclusively on _receivers_
+* Microsoft's _experimental_ projects never implemented any capability of handling subscriptions, and eventually removed the _sender_ capability, focusing exclusively on _receivers_
 * Alternative implementations providing similar capabilities are embedded and organic part of larger frameworks (like [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate)), that would have forced me to adopt the the entirety of such frameworks, beyond my design intentions

-## Documentation

-We would like to help you getting started with this framework and to eventually extend it: please refer to the **[Documentation](docs/README.md)** section, or to the **[Gitbook](https://deveel.gitbook.io/webhooks)** website that we have produced for you.

-The easiest way to get started is to follow the **[Getting Started](docs/getting-started/README.md)** guide, but you can also refer to the **[Frequently Asked Questions](docs/FAQS.md)** section to get answers to the most common questions.

 ## Simple Usage Example

+The **[documentation of the framework](docs/README.md)** will provide you more details on the requirements, configurations, usage and extensibility of the framework.

-To help you getting started with the framework, please consider the following examples that show how to create a simple webhook management service, that handle subscriptions and notifications, and a client receiver.
+Anyway, to help you getting started with the framework, please consider the following examples that show how to create a simple webhook management service, that handle subscriptions and notifications, and a client receiver.

 ### Subscriptions and Notifications